Fact Sheet

 - A clinician may recommend that you use a back-up method of birth control for a longer period of time when you start the patch.

 - Some people like to start the patch on the first Sunday following the start of their period, whether they are still bleeding or not.
-This will likely keep you from getting future periods on the weekend.
+This can keep you from getting future periods on the weekend.

 Where can I wear the patch?